xrmghost/xrmghost-attributes/README.md

 ## Contributing

-This project is part of the larger GhostPlugin ecosystem.
+This project is part of the larger XrmGhost ecosystem.
 For information on contributing, please refer to the main repository's contribution guidelines.

 ---
 *This README was generated as part of the project's migration to a standalone NuGet package.*